ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

 # Security : Authentication : Certificate Renewal & Rotation

-X.509 certificates have expiration dates and must be renewd once in a while.
+X.509 certificates have expiration dates and must be renewed once in a while.

 When using the Setup Wizard to obtain a Let's Encrypt certificate, you don't have to worry about this.
 Read about [Automatic Let's Encrypt Renewals in RavenDB](../../../server/security/authentication/lets-encrypt-certificates).